NicoleZFortuna/Rpackages/README.md

 There are number of ways of interacting with Git (terminal, GitHub Desktop, RStudio…).
 I will keep it simple for this, and show you how you can keep track of your package just using RStudio functionality.
-In the top right panel, you should see a Git tab, if you click on it you will be given a number of tools that will allow you to interact with Git.
-Along the top panel of this tab are a number of buttons that can replace the most common Git terminal commands.
+In the top right pane, you should see a Git tab, if you click on it you will be given a number of tools that will allow you to interact with Git.
+Along the top pane of this tab are a number of buttons that can replace the most common Git terminal commands.
 This tab will also list any files that do not match the previous commit.
 This could be because the file was modified, or because the file has been created since the last commit.
 These types of files will appear as shown below.